Kong/docs.konghq.com/app/konnect/servicehub/manage-services.md

 3. In the top right of the overview page, click the **Actions** menu and select **Delete Service**.

-4. In the dialog that appears, confirm that you want to delete this service.
+4. In the dialog that appears, confirm that you want to delete this Service.

 ## Service Versions and Implementations

 ### Create a New Service Version

+Service versions have a Published status by default upon creation.

 1. From the left navigation menu, click **Services**.